ali-yazbek/ali-yazbek/README.md

-# This is Mr. Ali Yazbek.
+# This is Ali Yazbek.

-A.K.a.
-TheGreatFable.

 ## An Information Technology Specialist.